 Skills

 Skills are reusable, curated capabilities that combine remote tools with ready-to-use code, such as data analysis scripts or automation helpers.
-They are exposed to agents as tools whose names start with the skill_ prefix and are executed inside the Daytona sandbox alongside the built-in tools.
+They are exposed to agents as tools whose names start with the learn_ prefix and are executed inside the Daytona sandbox alongside the built-in tools.

 When an agent uses a skill tool, Vertesia: